mportesdev/handpick/README.rst

 It performs the recursive traversal of a (presumably nested) data structure and applies the picking criteria provided in the form of a predicate function (see below for various examples).
-Picked objects are retrieved lazily by a generator.
+Picked objects are retrieved lazily by an iterator.

 Simple predicate functions
 --------------------------

 The predicate function is passed to ``pick`` as the second positional argument.
-In simple cases, lambda functions can be used as predicates.
+In simple cases, you can use a lambda function as a predicate.
 For example:

 .. code-block:: python